koniz-dev/canvaslens/docs/performance.md

 ## Performance Overview

-CanvasLens is designed for high-performance image viewing and annotation, but performance can be affected by various factors including image size, browser capabilities, and implementation choices.
+CanvasLens is designed for high-performance image viewing and annotation with built-in optimization features.
+Performance can be affected by various factors including image size, browser capabilities, and implementation choices.
 This guide provides comprehensive strategies for optimizing CanvasLens performance.

 ### Performance Metrics